hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Note**: If a collection is created in iRODS, we can see it with its content in Yoda but we cannot edit anything.
 A collection created first in Yoda can be seen/edited both in Yoda and iRODS.

+To allow different communities to share the same Yoda implementation the concept of categories and subcategories were introduced.
+Every group has a category and subcategory.
+Within the group-manager groups are grouped into a tree of categories and subcategories.
+See [category/permission](https://github.com/UtrechtUniversity/yoda/blob/development/docs/design/group-manager.md)

 We can do now some hands-on exercises:

 **Exercise1**:

+- Create the project group
+- Give required permission

 **Exercise2**:

+- Data upload and download through the mapping yoda.
+- Upload a data file via the portal.

 **Exercise3**:

+- Fill in default metadata form and submit it.

 **Exercise4**:

+- Use the search field options to understand the search.

 **Exercise5**:

+- Lock one of the collection.
+- Submit it for vault.